serras/poke-fun/guide/tech-intro.md

 ## Compose Multiplatform

-In recent years we have seen an explosion of a new paradigm for UI development, based on managing the state separately from the view, which is then defined as a function which is re-executed everytime the state changes.
+In recent years we have seen an explosion of a new paradigm for UI development, based on managing the state separately from the view, which is then defined as a function which is re-executed every time the state changes.
 Some well-known frameworks include [React](https://react.dev/) for web, [SwiftUI](https://developer.apple.com/xcode/swiftui/) for iOS, and [Jetpack Compose](https://developer.android.com/develop/ui/compose) for Android.
 [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) uses the same concepts of the latter, but targeting several platforms (at the time of writing: desktop, Android, iOS, and web via WebAssembly).

 ```admonish info title="More about Compose Multiplatform"